Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Using your large analog clock and the anchor chart, call out various times for the students to create on their small analog clocks.

-- Students can check their clocks with a partner sitting next to them before holding up the clock to show you.
+- Instruct students to check their clocks with a partner sitting next to them before holding up the clock to show you.

 - Continue the guided practice until you feel students have a grasp on the concept.